rkillickdev/rewind/README.md

 One of the benefits of operating with a unified project is that it is possible to work on development versions of the DRF API and React projects simultaneously.
 The following Code Institute recommended steps were taken to prepare a combined workspace:

 1. Add `os.environ['DEBUG'] = '1'` to the env.py file.
 In settings.py we have `DEBUG = 'DEBUG' in os.environ`.
 Therefore DEBUG equates to True in development and False in production.
-We need to do this as we were previously relying on the 'DEV' variable exsting in the env.py file to determine the DEBUG status.
+We need to do this as we were previously relying on the 'DEV' variable existing in the env.py file to determine the DEBUG status.
 However, this is commented out to allow pure json responses from the API.
 It's useful to continue viewing the Django logs during development to assist in debugging.

 2. Add a new `ALLOWED_HOST` key to env.py with the value of your development environment URL, wrapped in quotes.
 **Ensure you remove the https:// from the beginning, and the trailing slash / from the end of the development environment URL.**